TheSpacepirate25/TheSpacepirate25/README.md

-Hi, I’m @TheSpacepirate.
-I’m interested in python programming and machine learning.
-I’m currently learning Python and HTML.
+Flash game archivist, python and HTML "programmer", but I'm really into board games and game dev in general

 <!---
-MaximusBlue/MaximusBlue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+TheSpacepirate25/TheSpacepirate25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->